 One out of the four sections of the First Examination must be written in English.
 The First Examination is designed to help students acquire foundational knowledge of the objects and theoretical frameworks that define a set of four specific areas of linguistics (linguistic history, phonology, sociolinguistics and syntax) and their applicability to the study of Spanish.
-A list of topics for each area and a recommended bibliography are provided to students upon entering the program.
+A list of topics for each area and a recommended bibliography are provided below.

 In preparing the First Examination students should keep in mind that their answers to the exam questions must offer precise definitions of the relevant theoretical concepts and develop coherent arguments that show how they apply to the analysis of specific data and linguistic objects of various kinds.